Scholastic Corporation Announc - GuruFocus.com

 PR Newswire

 NEW YORK, Nov.
-23, 2022 /PRNewswire/ -- Scholastic Corporation (the "Company") (NASDAQ: SCHL) the global children's publishing, education and media company, today announced preliminary results of its "modified Dutch auction" tender offer which expired at 12:00 midnight, New York City time, at the end of the day on November 22, 2022.
+28, 2022 /PRNewswire/ -- Scholastic Corporation (the "Company") (NASDAQ: SCHL), the global children's publishing, education and media company, today announced final results of its "modified Dutch auction" tender offer which expired at 12:00 midnight, New York City time, at the end of the day on November 22, 2022.

-Based on the preliminary count by Computershare Trust Company, N.A., the depositary for the tender offer (the "Depositary"), a total of 533,793 shares of the Company's Common Stock, par value $0.01 per share (each, a "Share"), were properly tendered and not properly withdrawn at or below a purchase price of $40.00 per Share, including 60,907 Shares that were tendered by notice of guaranteed delivery.
+Based on the final count by Computershare Trust Company, N.A., the depositary for the tender offer (the "Depositary"), a total of 533,793 shares of the Company's Common Stock, par value $0.01 per share (each, a "Share"), were properly tendered and not properly withdrawn at or below a purchase price of $40.00 per Share.

-In accordance with the terms and conditions of the tender offer and based on the preliminary count by the Depositary, the Company expects to purchase all 533,793 Shares through the tender offer at a price of $40.00 per Share, for an aggregate cost of approximately $21.35 million, excluding fees and expenses relating to the tender offer.
-As the Company expects to accept for purchase all of the Shares which were properly tendered and not properly withdrawn at a price at or below $40.00 there is no proration factor.
-The total of 533,793 Shares that the Company expects to purchase represents approximately 1.6% of the total number of Shares outstanding, or 1.5% of the total number of Shares outstanding assuming the conversion of all shares of the Company's Class A Common Stock into Shares, as of November 21, 2022.
+In accordance with the terms and conditions of the tender offer, the Company accepted for purchase an aggregate of 533,793 Shares, representing approximately 1.6% of the Shares issued and outstanding, or 1.5% of the total number of Shares outstanding assuming conversion of all shares of the Company's Class A Common Stock, as of November 21, 2022, at a purchase price of $40.00 per share, for an aggregate cost of approximately $21.35 million, excluding fees and expenses related to the tender offer.
+As the Company accepted for purchase all of the Shares which were properly tendered and not properly withdrawn at a price at or below $40.00 there is no proration factor.
+The Depositary has paid for all of the Shares accepted for purchase.
+Payment for the Shares purchased was made in cash, less any applicable withholding taxes and without interest.

-The number of Shares expected to be purchased by the Company, the purchase price per Share, and the total purchase price are preliminary and subject to change.
-The preliminary information contained in this press release is subject to confirmation by the Depositary and is based on the assumption that all Shares tendered through notice of guaranteed delivery will be delivered within the two-trading day settlement period.
-The final number of Shares to be purchased by the Company, the final purchase price per Share, and the final total purchase price will be announced following the expiration of the guaranteed delivery period and completion by the Depositary of the confirmation process.
-Payment for the Shares accepted for purchase under the tender offer will occur promptly thereafter.

 BofA Securities, Inc. and Wells Fargo Securities, LLC acted as dealer managers for the tender offer and Georgeson, LLC acted as information agent for the tender offer.
 Stockholders who have questions or would like additional information about the tender offer may contact Georgeson toll-free at (866) 391-6921 banks and brokers may call Georgeson at (866) 391-6921, BofA Securities, Inc. at (888) 803-9655 or Wells Fargo Securities, LLC at (833) 690-2713.